US Visa Wait Times 2026: Current Appointment Delays by Country

 • A long wait doesn’t mean lower approval odds.
 Queue length is purely logistics.
 A 300-day wait just means high demand, not stricter standards.

 • A sudden drop isn’t a glitch.
 When an embassy’s wait plummets from 200 days to 50, it usually means they released a batch of new slots or received additional staff.
-These improvements often come without public announcements.

 • Interview waivers can bypass the queue.
 Many renewals qualify for dropbox/waiver processing, which skips the interview wait entirely.